PiWars 2018 Build Journal - Choosing the display

 Cons

 This is a class of displays - which have a set of common pro’s and cons, then some for each format.
-The defining features of them is that they are colourful, daisy-chainable LED configurations.
+The defining features of them is that they are colourful, daisy-chainable LED configurations, with the ability to set he colour of each LED individually.

 Common pro’s and cons